lars159/phonegap-android/README.md

 help ...
 See this message.
 Type help [command name] to see specific help topics. gen ....
 Generate an example PhoneGap application to current directory. pkg ....
 Creates an Android compatible project from a www folder.
 Careful, this clobbers previous packaging. run ....
-Launch widget or www folder to first device found and attach a logger that listens for console.log statements. ship ...
+Installs a valid PhoneGap Project to first device found. log ....
+Attach a logger that listens for console.log statements. ship ...
 Build and sign an APK suitable for submission to an Android Marketplace.
 </pre>